 Pursuant to the Agreement, the Port Authority was required to provide a refundable deposit to BBIA as security for future monthly capital, life cycle and operating payments.
-The amount on deposit as at December 31, 2019 was \$8,291 (\$8,401 in 2018).
+The deposit amount is equivalent to 1, 2 or 3 times the total monthly payments for the next twelve months, determined based on the AIF revenues for the previous twelve months.
+During 2020, due to COVID-19 and resulting reduction in passenger level, PT was required to provide a deposit of 3 times the total monthly payments for the next twelve months.
+The amount on deposit as at December 31, 2020 was \$24,729 (\$8,291 in 2019).